arcus/intro-to-r-for-clinical-data/README.md

 This is the GitHub repository for the workshop called Introduction to R for Clinical Data, given at the Children's Hospital of Philadelphia (CHOP) by Arcus Education and the CHOP R User Group.

+**Looking to learn this content?** Check out the section on [how to sign up for a workshop, and how to review material from previous workshops](#upcoming-and-previous-workshops).

 This repository contains the files you need to be able to complete the exercises in the workshop.
 Exercises for you to complete are in the [exercises](exercises) folder, and working solutions files are found in [solutions](solutions).

 This workshop is aimed at people who have never used R or RStudio and is appropriate for brand new beginners.
 In it, you'll learn the basics of R, RStudio / Posit, and Quarto / R Markdown.
 You'll work with fabricated clinical data and learn to ingest, visualize, reshape, and communicate findings, all using the R language.